 There used to be a population south of Boston.
 However, according to the IUCN, this population may have been extirpated (wiped out).

-That’s largely because of their unique habitat requirements.
+That’s mainly because of their unique habitat requirements.
 Other rattlesnake species live in harsh deserts, or woodland full of potential predators.
-Eastern massasaugas prefer swamps, and there are fewer and fewer places left for them.
+Eastern massasaugas prefer swamps, and there are fewer places left for them.

 Timber rattlesnakes live in the southeastern tip of the state, south of Minneapolis.
-However, they’re rarely encountered, and their range is thought to be shrinking.
+However, they’re rarely encountered, and their range is shrinking.
 Aside from that, Minnesota is entirely rattlesnake free.

 The most common rattlers in Mississippi are eastern diamondbacks.
 These live throughout the state.
 With roughly the same distribution are pygmy rattlesnakes, although these aren’t as common.
 They also don’t live along the Mississippi, along the border with Louisiana.